Online Resource for CPP Disability Participants in 2023

 Appeal for CPP Disability

-CPP rejections are very frequent.
+Denials of CPP benefits are very frequent.
 Service Canada actually rejects about 60% of applications.
-Yet you can still succeed in appealing for CPP benefits.
+However, a successful appeal could result in CPP benefits.
 Therefore, understanding the appeals process is crucial.
 Now let's examine it.

 - Appeal for reconsideration